 - Torts

-*While Constitutional Law issues may not be a common practice area for first-year attorneys, the Committee views lawyers as “custodians of the Constitution,” a consideration they have integrated as part of their evaluation of the scope of tested topics.
+*While Constitutional Law issues may not be a common practice area for first-year attorneys, the committee views lawyers as “custodians of the Constitution,” a consideration they have integrated to evaluate the scope of tested topics.

 Foundational Skills Testing

 Foundational Skills will likely be measured in the context of Foundational Concepts and Principles.
 Any skill tested outside of this context will provide appropriate legal resources, much like the MPT component of the UBE.
-The Foundational Skills are as follows:
+The Foundational Skills include:

 Foundational Skills | |